Kenai-NWR-bio/KenaiNWRspecies/README.md

 maintained as a set of data tables from which a checklist document was generated (Kenai National Wildlife Refuge biology staff [2018](#ref-KenaiNWRbio2018)).
-In April 2019, most of these data were uploaded to FWSpecies (U.S. Fish and Wildlife Service- Natural Resource Program Center [2019](#ref-NRPC2019)), where these data are currently maintained.
+In April 2019, most of these data were uploaded to FWSpecies (U.S. Fish and Wildlife Service, Natural Resource Program Center [2019](#ref-NRPC2019)), where these data are currently maintained.